Three Pairs of 18th Century Pockets

 An easter bunny made out of snow sits on a lawn.
 Most of the snow has been scraped up to make the bunny, so you can see the grass beneath the streaks of snow left on the ground.

-The following day, I tried to take a few photos of my new flamingo pockets, and I decided it would be a good idea to pose like a 1950’s Dior mannequin, but it turns out those poses take TRAINING, and oh boy, first of all, I lack what it takes, and second, I probably should have reconsidered those pajamas.
+The following day, I tried to take a few photos of my new flamingo pockets, and I decided it would be a good idea to pose like a 1950’s Dior mannequin, but it turns out those poses take training, and oh boy, first of all, I lack what it takes, and second, I probably should have reconsidered those pajamas.

 A woman stands in front of a mirror, trying to post like a 1950s Dior Model, She actually looks like she is about to fall over backwards.
 The impression is not helped by her clothing - white PJ pants with red holly berries look like blood on snow, and she has a pair of 18th Century pockets tied around her waist.
 They are lime green and dotted with neon pink flamingos.